 Want to bring automation to your GMAW welding process?
 Meet RO1 by Standard Bots, the innovative six-axis robotic arm that’s a top automation solution for small businesses and industrial powerhouses.

-• Peak performance: With exceptional speed, accuracy, and a leading payload capacity of 18 kg, RO1 effortlessly tackles even the most complex tasks.
+- Peak performance: With exceptional speed, accuracy, and a leading payload capacity of 18 kg, RO1 effortlessly tackles even the most complex jobs.

 Contact us today to schedule a complimentary 30-day trial and receive expert guidance on seamlessly integrating RO1 into your operations.